- New ways of working for our devolved nations team – what does this mean?

 The theme and content for our St David’s Day Conference has traditionally been led by trainees in Wales and hosted in Wales.
 This continues to be the case – it’s very much Welsh member-led.

 The theme this year is the future of children and young people in a more equal and diverse world.
 It will be held virtually on 25 March 2021 and includes a keynote address from the Children’s Commissioner for Wales, Professor Sally Holland.
-We’re excited about this so please take a look at the event page and book your place.

 What about the Welsh Paediatric Society and the relationship with the Royal College?